madanyc/workfront-learn.en/help/manage-work/issues-requests/convert-issues-to-other-work-items.md

 Transferring the custom form data requires either:

 * Multiple copies of the same custom form—one for the issue, then one for the task or project.
-The fields on these custom forms should be an exact match, so the information can transfer from one item to the other.
+The fields on these custom forms should be an exact match, so the information can transfer from one custom form to the other.

 * Or a single custom form in which the issue, task, and/or project objects are selected.
 Using this method you only need to create and maintain your custom fields in a single custom form.
 This is a recent enhancement and is much easier than having multiple copies of the same form, but either method will work.